harshx14-code/zenatix-iot-assignment/README.md

 This project implements an IoT solution for monitoring room temperature in a hotel setting.
 It consists of three main components: a publisher that simulates temperature sensor readings, a subscriber that processes these readings and raises alarms, and a server that exposes the data via an HTTP API.

 Prerequisites:
 Python 3.7 or higher
 MQTT broker installed and running on localhost:1883

+Install the necessary libraries using: pip install paho-mqtt flask

+This installs the paho-mqtt library for MQTT communication and Flask for creating a simple HTTP API.

 Usage:
 Start the publisher:
 python publisher.py